VILLASframework/web/REACT.md

 If the `proxy` option is **not** flexible enough for you, alternatively you can:

 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).
-* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.
+* Use [environment variables](#adding-custom-environment-variables) to inject the right server websocketurl and port into your app.

 ## Using HTTPS in Development